husseyexplores/xfetch-hook/README.md

     return {
       // `cartJson` has `items` array.
 We will filter out all the items that have 'HIDDEN' product_type
-      // original caller will receive the modified data
+      // so that original caller will receive the modified data
       transformResponse: cartJson => {
         cartJson.items = cartJson.items.filter(item => item.product_type === 'HIDDEN')
         return cartJson